eddy0612/SpaceEngineerScripts/JumpDrive/README.md

 JumpDrive
 =========

-This is a very simple script which outputs to a display the current status of any Jump drive it finds on the local grid onto an LCD.
+This is a very simple script which outputs to a display the current status of any Jump drive it finds on the local or connected grid onto an LCD.
 It was started to be a lot more functional but I then discovered that the API in Space Engineers to interface with JumpDrives is extremely limited, and this was all I could do for now